FDOS/devload/readme.txt

-    DEVLOAD.ASM  Source code for NASM, version history information MAKEDEVL.BAT "Make" script for NASM and UPX (see URLs below) README.TXT   The file you are reading right now :-) LICENCE.TXT  GNU GPL v2, DEVLOAD is free open source software
+    DEVLOAD.ASM  Source code for NASM, version history information MAKEDEVL.BAT "Make" script for NASM and UPX (see URLs below) README.TXT   The file you are reading right now :-) READ.ME      Note about origin of DEVLOAD with FreeDOS (TM) LICENCE.TXT  GNU GPL v2, DEVLOAD is free open source software

     Compilation